Rate this page:

 You'll need to consider the different security responsibilities shared between you and Atlassian, depending on your chosen app architecture.
 Learn more about the Atlassian cloud shared responsibility model.

 Forge is our new development platform that helps you build a secure Jira and Confluence Cloud app quickly and easily.
-We recommend it if you're building their first Atlassian cloud app, or you want less infrastructure and hosting overhead.
+We recommend Forge if you're building your first Atlassian cloud app, or you want to reduce infrastructure and hosting overhead.

 Forge provides built-in security, Atlassian-hosted infrastructure, and UI extensibility options.
 It also offers a streamlined DevOps experience with development, staging, and production environments.